hrflkner/QuantOptions/README.md

 </p>

 <p align="center">
-    Data tested against Peter Zhang's results in "Exotic Options"<br>
+    See documentation for all Jupyter Notebooks<br>
-    See documentation for sources
+    used to produce images
 </p>